History of Maxine Waters in Timeline

 Maxine Waters

-Maxine Waters is an American politician who has served as the U.S. Representative for California's 43rd congressional district since 1991.
-Her district encompasses a significant portion of southern Los Angeles and includes parts of Gardena, Inglewood, and Torrance.
-She previously represented the 29th and 35th districts.
-Waters is known for her outspoken political views and activism.
+Maxine Waters is an American politician who has served as the U.S. representative for California's 43rd congressional district since 1991.
+Throughout her tenure, she has represented various districts within southern Los Angeles, including portions of Gardena, Inglewood, and Torrance.

 August 15, 1938: Maxine Waters Born